retrodig/damdara/docs/README.md

    This will:
    - Build the WASM package to `pkg/`
-   - Automatically copy it to `examples/web/pkg/` for local development
+   - Automatically copy it to `docs/pkg/` for local development and GitHub Pages

 ### Start the Web Server